OoriData/BSW4ClimateCon/README.md

 * pull news for the past day
 * run LLM-based assessments, summarization, credibility scoring & storage of best candidates for next action e-mail
-* check e-mail day criteria (we've discussed action only on Tuesday, Thursday and Saturday for this sprint scoping, obviously to be simulated for the showcase/demo)
+* check e-mail day criteria (as configured, e.g. Tuesday, Thursday and Saturdays)
 * if it's an e-mail day, pull all pending news item candidates & LLM-generate action items
 * Send e-mail to gethered addresses

-Support code & processes:

-* Gathering e-mail addresses.
-For now simple Google form
-* Stretch: Online archive of past action e-mails
+Until you're sure you know what you're doing, you probably want to use the dry run feature (see testing section, below)

 ## Testing
 ### Set environment variables:
 ```
 set -o allexport && source .env && set +o allexport
 ```

-(this can be however you prefer to set up your environment)
+(Or equivalent, base don how you prefer to set up your environment)

 ### Test command:
 ```
 run_daily/main.py --dry-run "boulder climate change news"